Review of Academic Performance:

 - Two different clerkship secure exam failures

-- Subsequent unsatisfactory progress after previous referral to the Committee (additional marginal pass, incomplete, fail, or course director referral)
+- Subsequent unsatisfactory progress after previous referral to the Committee (additional grades of Marginal Pass, Incomplete, Fail, or course director referral)

 or collective marginally acceptable performance with failure to achieve expected competencies.
 In such an event, the course director or curriculum level director will prepare in writing the specific allegations giving rise to the review and